This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 What Is Acupuncture?

 Acupuncture is a type of medical treatment performed by inserting tiny needles into certain areas of the skin.
-According to Chinese philosophy, when areas of the skin are penetrated, it helps to release the body’s life force, also known as the “qi” (pronounced “chee”).[1]
-When the body’s life force is released, it’s said to relieve pain, help treat illnesses and improve disabilities.
+According to Chinese philosophy, when areas of the skin are penetrated, it helps to manipulate the body’s vital energy, also known as the “qi” (pronounced “chee”).[1]

 - Body fluids